 One of the finest examples of brand architecture that illustrates the Hybrid model is the Coca-Cola Company.
 They maintain several brands that leverage the branding from the Coca-Cola brand, while some brands, particularly those acquired by the Coca-Cola Company, retained their own branding.
 It would make sense that an already successful brand in its own right would need the “endorsement” of the Coca-Cola brand, while newer products would benefit from the halo effect of the parent company.

-Determining your Brand Architecture can feel like an overwhelming endeavor, which is why a Brand Strategist can help you strategically look at your current brand structure, and your future goals and help you create a Brand Architecture and sub brands (if appropriate) that will support you for years to come.
+Determining or building a Brand Architecture can feel like an overwhelming endeavor, which is why a Brand Strategist can help you strategically look at your current brand structure, and your future goals and help you create a Brand Architecture and sub brands (if appropriate) that will support you for years to come.